 Double-click the user code action to view its code in the code editor.

 Example user code action

-User code actions & arguments
+User code actions and arguments

-User code action arguments & parameter
+User code action arguments and parameters

 Available argument type(s):

 - String (value), can be bound to a variable

 - Boolean (true, false), can be bound to a variable